- Before School Begins/Transition Into School Activities

 Stop By And Say Hi is scheduled for the Friday before school starts from 9 a.m. to 11 a.m.
 This is another important step in your child's transition to school, even for returning students.
 It is an opportunity for children and parents to visit and become (re)acquainted with the classroom, teachers, classmates and parents.
 Families may come at any time during the morning and stay for as long or short a time as they would like.
 This is the best time to bring your child's supplies and family photographs.
-Not only will your child be developing ownership of the classroom as he/she helps you stock the cubby with the supplies, but your child's belongings will be a welcoming and comforting sight on the first day of school, and you will be able to focus on your child rather than sorting and storing.
+Not only will your child be developing ownership of the classroom as she/he helps you stock the cubby with the supplies, but your child's belongings will be a welcoming and comforting sight on the first day of school, so you will be able to focus on your child rather than sorting and storing.

 8 A.M. - 1 P.M.

 |ARRIVAL/GREETING||NAP OR REST/BATHROOM*||STORY|

 |RESOURCE CLASS*||DISMISSAL OR DAY CONTINUES IN EXTENDED DAY (SEE EXTENDED DAY)||OUTSIDE OR MOVEMENT|